arunksingh16/ai-projects/aws-bedrock-agentcore-sdk-example/README.md

 # Sample Agent (LangChain) for AgentCore HTTP

 This sample demonstrates a minimal AgentCore HTTP runtime using LangChain with optional persistent short‑term memory via AgentCore Memory.

+## Overview

+This project provides an **AI-powered support agent** for AWS queries, built with the AgentCore SDK (not the Agent Starter Kit).
+It features:
+- Responsive chatbot interface for AWS support queries
+- Streamlit-powered frontend (chat & history)
+- AgentCore managed memory (summarizes up to 10 days of interactions)
+- One-click deployment using AWS CDK in `eu-west-1`

+## Architecture

+- **Agent:**
+  Main logic in `agent.py`, implements conversational AWS support agent using the AgentCore SDK.

+- **Memory:**
+  Uses AgentCore Memory (fully managed), which keeps short-term summaries of chat history for 10 days — preserving key insights/context for better responses.

+- **Frontend:**
+  Built with **Streamlit**.
+Users can interact directly, see chat history.
+  _No authentication required._

+- **Infra:**
+  The `infra/` folder contains AWS CDK setup for deploying agent and memory, including all required IAM roles and configuration.

 ## Endpoints
 - `GET /ping` – health check (AgentCore SDK)